justinphilpott/bookwhen-client/README.md

 API requests to the Bookwhen API are authenticated using Basic Authentication with the API Key as the username and a blank password.

-API keys can be generated in the [https://YOUR-ACCOUNT-NAME.bookwhen.com/settings/api_access_permission_sets](API tokens setup area of your Bookwhen account).
+API keys can be generated in the [API tokens setup area of your Bookwhen account](https://YOUR-ACCOUNT-NAME.bookwhen.com/settings/api_access_permission_sets).

 ## Contributing

-Contributions are welcome! (proper guidelines to be written)
+### How to Contribute

+Thank you for your interest in contributing!

+This library follows the standard Github Flow contribution workflow, have a read of the guide to [Github Flow](https://docs.github.com/en/get-started/using-github/github-flow#following-github-flow) from the Github docs, if you're not familiar.

+### Contribution Requirements

+- Use the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) style when writing your commit messages.
+- Ensure you create a [changeset](https://github.com/changesets/changesets) as the final commit before creating a new PR (or updating one).

-### Setting Up Husky for Contributions
+#### Setting Up Husky for Contributions

 This project uses Husky for Git hooks and Commitlint to enforce commit message standards.